epw/consensus/Consensus Book.md

 **Frame a scene and make a soft move**

 Now, you have seen all of the pieces you have to work with.
 Fairly abstractly, there are the Mages with their hopes and desires, and the Forces relevant to their world.
 More urgently, there are Foreshadows, Anchors, and other Status Tracks that are demanding attention, and you may have already been told to make moves.
 Now, frame a scene according to the rules below, and open the action with a soft move, to require a response, and you're off.
-# YOU ARE HERE

 ### Scene Framing and Spotlight

 Consensus is played out in scenes.
 Each one should go as long as it needs to but no longer.
 This usually means about 15-30 minutes, but you will find what rhythms work for your table.

 A scene involves one or more of the Mages.
 One of your jobs is to manage the "spotlight", making sure that everyone gets some time with scenes focused on them and doesn’t go too long away from the action.
 Some sessions may have most or all of the Mages together in the same scenes, but often the Mages will want to go their own separate ways.
 Look out for opportunities to show them together in twos or threes, but don’t neglect individual scenes when they fit.
 When you are deciding on a new scene, think about who hasn’t been central recently, and see if you can frame one around them.

 All scenes should fall into at least one of three categories: "Anchor scenes", “Inspiration scenes”, and “Force scenes”.
 The categories serve different purposes, for the Mages’ goals and the advancement of the story.
 If you know which Mages are going to be in a new scene, their last known positions or their goals may dictate or inspire what category the scene should be.
 Or, you may know what category of scene comes next, and then figure out what would be going on and so what Mages would be involved.
+If you only know what's going on, not who is involved or which category it should be, think about the category first, and then set the scene with mages who inspire that kind of scene.
+We find the game feels best when you keep a balance between the types of scenes, roughly 1/3 of each in a given session.
+Of course some sessions will involve a lot more paradigm discussion than anything else, and that's okay, but when you're guiding the scenes, keep the 1/3 rule in the back of your mind.

-#### Anchor Scenes (being human.
-Spiderman.
-Time management)
+#### Anchor Scenes

 One of the central tensions of a Mage’s life is feeling like they have one foot in each of two worlds.
 Sometimes they’re probably late to work because a spell took longer than expected.
 Sometimes they miss the midnight full moon ritual time because their parent is sick in the hospital.
 Sometimes their Aunt June wants them to go to a craft fair on Sunday because they haven’t had quality time in forever, but there’s a spirit killing people on the loose, and Sunday is the only time the rest of your Cabal can get together to stop it.